Cross-Sensor Periocular Biometrics in a Global Pandemic: Comparative Benchmark and Novel Multialgorithmic Approach: Score Fusion Methods

 It can be demonstrated that minimizing the objective $C$ with respect to $\{a_0,...,a_N\}$ results in a good calibration of the fused scores \citep{brummer06,[brummer07fusion]}.
 In practice, changing the value of $P$ has a small effect.
 The default of $0.5$ is a good choice for a general application and it will be used in this work.
 The optimization objective $C$ is convex and therefore has a unique global minimum.

 Another advantage of this method is that when fusing scores from different comparators, the most reliable comparator will implicitly be given a dominant role in the fusion (via the trained weights $\{a_0,...,a_N\}$).
 In other standard fusion methods, such as the average of scores \cite{[Jain05]}, all comparators are given the same weight in the fusion, regardless of its individual accuracy.
 It is also straightforward to show that if M calibrated scores $\{s^{cal}_{1} ,s^{cal}_{2} , \ldots ,s^{cal}_{M}\}$ come from statistically independent sources (such as multiple biometric comparators), its sum $s^{cal}_{1} + s^{cal}_{2} + \ldots + s^{cal}_{M}$ also yields a log-likelihood ratio \cite{[DudaHartStork]}.
 The latter allows to calibrate the scores ${s_i}$ of each available biometric comparator separately (by using $N$=1 in Equation~\ref{eq:LLRfusion}), and simply sum the calibrated scores ${s^{cal}_i}$ of each comparator in order to obtain a new calibrated score, as shown in Figure~\ref{fig:fusion_model}.
-In this paper, the two possibilities are evaluated, i.e. calibrating the scores of all comparators together vs. calibrating them separately and then summing them up.
+In this paper, the two possibilities are evaluated, i.e. calibrating the scores of all comparators together vs calibrating them separately and then summing them up.
 In order to perform logistic regression calibration, the freely available Bosaris toolkit for Matlab has been used\footnote{https://sites.google.com/site/bosaristoolkit/}.
 For further details of this fusion method, the reader is referred to \cite{[Alonso10]} and the references therein.

 The probabilistic fusion method described above is compared in the present work with three strategies.
-Since each biometric comparator usually outputs scores which are in a range that is specific of the system, the scores of each comparator are normalized prior to the fusion using z-score normalization \cite{[Jain05]}.
+Since each biometric comparator usually outputs scores that are in a range that is specific to the system, the scores of each comparator are normalized prior to the fusion using z-score normalization \cite{[Jain05]}.
 The three strategies are:

 \begin{itemize} \item \textbf{Average}.
 With this simple rule, the scores of the different comparators are simply averaged.
 Motivated by their simplicity, simple fusion rules have been used in biometric authentication with very good results \cite{[Bigun97],[Kittler98]}.
 They have the advantage of not needing training, sometimes surpassing other complex fusion approaches \cite{[Fierrez05d]}.